 ‘Kill those who looted Kashmir, not innocents,’ says J&K Governor Satya Pal Malik

-Malik, who made the comments at a tourism festival in Kargil on Sunday, added that guns would never solve any crisis, and cautioned people against violence.
+On Monday, Malik said he should not have made such a remark as he is the state’s governor but added that he had communicated his ‘personal feeling’.

-Jammu and Kashmir Governor Satya Pal Malik on Sunday asked militants to kill those who have looted the state instead of targetting innocent people and security personnel, The Indian Express reported.
+Jammu and Kashmir Governor Satya Pal Malik on Sunday said militants should kill those who have looted the state instead of targeting innocent people and security personnel, The Indian Express reported.

 “The boys with guns are unnecessarily killing unarmed people,” Malik said at the inauguration of a tourism festival in Kargil.
 “They are killing PSOs [personal security officers] and SPOs [special police officers].
 Why are you killing them?
 Kill those who have looted the wealth of your country and your Kashmir.
 Have you killed any of them so far?”